 - Do I receive a free membership when I attend a class or conference?
 You will only receive a free membership if you paid the non-member rate for a class or conference or the early-bird conference rate.

 - When will you have a class in my state?
 Classes are listed as they become available.
-Agencies that are interested in hosting a class in their area submit a host packet for approval.
-Once it is approved, it is immediately posted on the website.
+Agencies that are interested in hosting a class in their area are invited to submit a host packet for approval.
+Once the class is approved, it is immediately posted on the website.
 Monitor the website for new class postings.
-If you are interested in hosting a class in your area, please contact Kerri Williamson, Training Director, at firstname.lastname@example.org.
+If you are interested in hosting a class in your area, please contact NASRO Training Director Kerri Williamson at firstname.lastname@example.org.

 - How many seats are left in the class before it is full?
-Seat availability and other needed information can be found under the specific class under the Training Tab.
+Seat availability and other needed information can be found on the specific class’s page, found under the Training Tab.

 - Can I hold/reserve a spot in a class?
 No. Spots cannot be held.
 If you register yourself in order to “hold” a spot, you will be subject to a cancellation fee/transfer fee.
 If you really need to get someone registered in a class but do not currently know who that person will be, please keep an eye on the number of seats remaining.
-If it seems to be getting close to full, contact our office at 888.316.2776 and we will see what we can do.
+If the class is filling up quickly, contact our office at 888.316.2776 and we will make every effort to assist you.